gaffe23/gaffe-ota2/switchy/README.md

 	Legend: code, data, rodata, value
 	0x080484db in ?? ()

 Okay, this one was 'g'.
-I think it's pretty much guaranteed that we've found how to get the flag at this point, but it's going to be pretty arduous to step into this function 34 times and read the value of `eax` out of the debugger to get the entire output of the program.
+I don't think it's a coincidence that these first 4 values spell out "flag".
+It looks like the `eax` values inside these sections of the program will give us the flag.
+However, it's going to be pretty arduous to step into this function 34 times and read the value of `eax` out of the debugger's register display to get the entire output of the program.
 Let's see if we can devise something to make this more convenient.

-So, we know that `eax` contains the actual value we care about. `ecx` contains some kind of garbage that we don't want that's being XORed with `eax` to produce some other value.
+We know that `eax` will contain the actual values we care about. `ecx` contains some kind of garbage that we don't care about.
+The value in `ecx` is being XORed with `eax` to produce some weird, non-printable characters that mess up the terminal display.
 Once the XOR operation is done, the result is moved from `al` into `dl` to produce the final result.

-If we patch out the XOR operations, then `eax` will never get XORed.
-The correct value of `al` will then get loaded directly into `dl`, and the function will return the character we want.
+One way of handling this situation is to simply patch the XOR operations with some other instruction in order to change the program's behavior.
+One common choice on x86 is the `nop` instruction, which stands for "No Operation Performed".
+It is an instruction that does absolutely nothing.
+If we patch the binary to replace the XOR operations with `nop` instructions, then `eax` will never get XORed with `ecx`.
+As a result, the program will load the correct values of `al` directly into `dl`, and the function will return the characters we want.

-There are lots of ways of patching binaries.
-In a pinch, I like using `vim` and `xxd` to essentially hex-edit the program.
-Feel free to use any tool of your choice.
+There are lots of ways to patch binaries.
+For stuff like this, I like to use `vim` and `xxd` together as a hex editor.
+Many disassemblers, such as IDA, have built-in functionality for patching binaries as well, which may be a better choice depending on what you're more comfortable with.

 First, we have to figure out what actual bytes to overwrite.
-Unfortunately, `gdb` doesn't show us the opcode bytes for the instructions, so I need to disassemble the program using `objdump`:
+Unfortunately, `gdb` doesn't show us the opcode bytes for the instructions, so we need to disassemble the program using `objdump`:

 	$ objdump -d -M intel 7fcdb7907692cbd6ea87600ab11377b3